ElvenTools/elven-tools-website/src/docs/dapp-backend-integration.md

 The public key can be fetched using the user's address and erdjs methods.
 You can do this like that:

-(erdjs v9.2.4 on which the Elven Tools Dapp is based for now)
 ```
 import { Address, UserPublicKey } from '@elrondnetwork/erdjs'